 We will not be waiting six years for our next visit to Japan.
 The country has really won our hearts and we can’t wait to return and explore (and eat) more!

 Are you a fan of Japan?
-Let us know your favourite places so we can add them to our list for next time.
+Let us know your Japan destinations so we can add them to our list for next time.

 If you enjoyed this post, pin it!